Background Theme

 Just like the Current Color badge, the transition is visible when using the Color Fade mode or when a preset color is chosen.

 Changing the value of the Color Transition slider will not change the interval of the Color Fade mode.
-It is always locked to 3 seconds.
+It is limited to 3 seconds max, as that is how often the Color Fade mode cycles through colors.

 Text Color